 And so while exploring this whole area, I started to look at my own feelings about failure and also look at why it’s a part of the picture for every successful entrepreneurial venture.
 I wanted to share what I did as a quick exercise because it gave me a lot of clarity and motivation to move forward.

 Take five minutes to think about a time when you felt like you failed in your life.
 Write down what that felt like.
 Then write down what that led you to.
 What did you learn about yourself or your situation at the time through that experience?
 What positive shift in mindset, new path, opportunity or connection came out of it?

 Once you have done that, shift your focus to success.
 Write down what authentic success will look and feel like to you.
 What will you be doing, how will you be feeling, who is there with you?
 If you’re not sure where to start with this part, consider when you felt most alive, energised and happy over the past year.
 When did you feel most like ‘you’?
 When did you feel most excited about what you were doing, or about the thought of doing something?

-I found this exercise really helpful and I hope you will too.
-The whole ethos of The Living Business Project is about helping entrepreneurs around the world to create businesses that are more authentically theirs.
+The whole ethos of The Living Business Project is about helping female entrepreneurs around the world to create businesses that are more authentically theirs.
 A business that suits your life, your personality and your passions.
 A business that you can give life to in a joyful way, and that in return works to help you to live your best life.
 Creating and growing your business should be something that feels like living, rather than working.
 And if we adopt that ethos and shift our focus to the pursuit of joy and happiness, success will undoubtedly follow.

 Download our workshop on Creating Your Own Living Business here, to start mapping out what success looks like to you and to help keep you on track on days when you find yourself slipping back into old habits, feeling stressed, unmotivated or confused about your journey.